SDP bounds on quantum codes: A Lov asz bound

 Because of $a\sim a$ if and only if $a\sim 0$ the last constraint can be restricted to $a,b \neq 0$ without changing the objective value.
-Thus SDP~\eqref{eq:sdpgamma_pure} is nothing else than the semidefinite program for the Lov\'asz theta number~\eqref{eq:lovasz_SDP2} of the confusability graph $G$ (Def.~\ref{def:pure_conf_graph}) with the vertex corresponding to the identity removed\footnote{In fact, this is an instance of a Lov\'asz theta number for a hypergraph~\cite{Castro_Silva_2023}.}.
+Thus the SDP in Eq.~\eqref{eq:sdpgamma_pure} is nothing other than the semidefinite program for the Lov\'asz theta number [Eq.~\eqref{eq:lovasz_SDP2}] of the confusability graph $G$ with the vertex corresponding to the identity removed.
 To see this, note that $\Gamma$ is indexed by $0,\dots, N$, while the sum in Eq.~\eqref{eq:sdpgamma_pure} starts at $1$, corresponding to the sum over $N$ elements in Eq.~\eqref{eq:lovasz_SDP2}.
-For a self-dual code to exist, the constraint $\sum^{N}_{\aaa=0}\Gamma_{\aaa\aaa}=\frac{2^n}{K}$ in Eq.~\eqref{eq:sdpgamma} must be met.
+For a self-dual code to exist, the constraint $\sum^{N}_{\aaa=0}\Gamma_{\aaa\aaa}={2^n/K}$ in Eq.~\eqref{eq:sdpgamma} must be met.
 Thus the objective value of Eq.~\eqref{eq:sdpgamma_pure} must be larger or equal than $2^n-1$.
-As a consequence, we have the following corollary: \begin{corollary} If a pure $(\!(n,1,\delta)\!)_2$ code exists, then $2^n \leq 1 + \vartheta(G')$, where $G'$ is the confusability graph $G$ (c.f.
-Def.~\ref{def:pure_conf_graph}) of a self-dual quantum code with the identity vertex removed. \end{corollary} \begin{example} For the confusability graph $G'$ of the code $(\!(4,1,3)\!)_2$, the Lov\'asz number is $\vartheta(G')= 7$.
+As a consequence, we have the following corollary: \begin{corollary} If a pure $(\!(n,1,\delta)\!)_2$ code exists, then $2^n \leq 1 + \vartheta(G')$, where $G'$ is the confusability graph $G$ [Definition~\ref{def:pure_conf_graph}] of a self-dual quantum code with the identity vertex removed. \end{corollary} \begin{example} For the confusability graph $G'$ of a $(\!(4,1,3)\!)_2$ code, the Lov\'asz theta number is $\vartheta(G')= 7$.
 By Corollary~\ref{cor:lovasz}, $1+\vartheta(G') < 2^4$ implies that a $(\!(4,1,3)\!)_2$ code does not exist.
-While this result was already known from the linear programming bounds that use the shadow inequalities~[see Eq.~\eqref{eq:lp}]~\footnote{ The weights $(1,0,0,12,3)$ are non-negative and invariant under the quantum MacWillams transformation.}, we think that Corollary~\ref{cor:lovasz} provides a conceptually simpler approach. \end{example}
+While this result was already known from the linear programming bounds enhanced with the shadow inequalities~[Eq.~\eqref{eq:lp}]~\footnote{ The weights $[1,0,0,12,3]$ are unique in being non-negative, invariant under the quantum MacWillams transformation, and satisfying the pure code constraint.
+However, they violate the shadow inequalities.}, we think that using Corollary~\ref{cor:lovasz} provides a conceptually simpler approach. \end{example}

 Note that $\Gamma$ from Eq.~\eqref{eq:sdpgamma_pure} has zeros in all rows and columns with $0<\wt(E_\aaa)<\delta$.
-The positivity of $\Gamma$ is then equivalent to the positivity of the same matrix without such rows and columns.
-This allows us to state the following. \begin{remark} Let $G''$ be the subgraph of the confusability graph $G$ from Def.~\ref{def:pure_conf_graph}, whose vertices $\one$ and $E_\aaa\in \EE_n$ with $\wt(E_\aaa)<\delta$ are removed.
+The positivity of $\Gamma$ is then equivalent to the positivity of the same matrix without such rows and columns: \begin{remark} Let $G''$ be the subgraph of the confusability graph $G$ from Definition~\ref{def:pure_conf_graph}, whose vertices $\one$ and $E_\aaa\in \EE_n$ such that $\wt(E_\aaa)<\delta$ removed.
 Then, $\vartheta(G'')=\vartheta(G')$. \end{remark}